isomerpages/moe-northshorepri/_information/Virtual Open House.md

 The school has wonderful facilities to support our students’ learning.
 View these facilities here - file exceeds 5MB.

 If you want to know more about our students’ experiences and school events in Semester 1 (2022), read our inaugural issue of the newsletter.
-Click [here](https://northshorepri.moe.edu.sg/about-us/newsletters) to read !!
+Click [here](https://northshorepri.moe.edu.sg/about-us/newsletters) to read!!